dotnet/csharpstandard/standard/statements.md

 - May reference static members, type parameters, constant definitions and static local functions from the enclosing scope.
 - Shall not reference `this` or `base` nor instance members from an implicit `this` reference, nor local variables, parameters, or non-static local functions from the enclosing scope.
 However, all these are permitted in a `nameof()` expression.

-Overload resolution of a call within a local function is not affected by whether the local function is static.

 ## 13.7 Expression statements

 An *expression_statement* evaluates a given expression.
 The value computed by the expression, if any, is discarded.